LostinTimeandspaceYT/pico_drivers/README.md

 I was able to compile my drivers on the new version of the sdk.
 I was not able to get the vscode extension to import the project properly.
 The error arises from `ninja` failing to create the necessary build files for cross-compilation.
 Current workaround is to create a new project and manually copy the code over.
 Tmux script still functions as intented.

+**12/10/24**
+Due to changes made to `openocd` by RaspberryPi, the `tmux_debug` has temporarily been borked.
+If you're using Raspberry Pi OS, it should still work as intended.
+Other distros (such as Ubuntu) do not have the up-to-date packages, but should hopefully soon.
+For more information regarding this issue, see [here](https://github.com/raspberrypi/pico-feedback/issues/432#issuecomment-2512351689).

+I have created a temporary workaround, detailed below.

 ## Tmux Debug Script
 *A script used to simplify the debugging process without the need for an IDE*